 Anyone registering for the main branch of YCW can join free of charge.
 Anyone who joined YCW through a public school will have to pay a $10-15 dollar fee depending on the school; this money gets put back into fundraising competitions and improving the YCW curriculum.

 How do I join?

 What is the age range of who you teach?

 We primarily focus on helping middle schoolers with the fundamentals of programming, but as we grow, we hope to target high schoolers with advanced curriculum as well.
 We also have introductory courses in Scratch for those in elementary school, although we recommend that students start programming only in 3rd grade or higher.

 I want to help YCW As A tutor!
 Where do I Apply?

 We are always on the lookout for high schoolers wanting to make an impact on the community by sharing their passions of programming with others.
-If you want to apply, please click here to read our newsletter on the different job positions we offer, then scroll down to the bottom to apply.
-In a few days, you should receive an Discord notification scheduling a time for your interview.
+If you want to apply, please click here to read our infographic on the different job positions we offer, then scroll down to the bottom to apply.
+In a few days, you should receive an Discord notification with the time for your scheduled interview.